Alcantara98/COSC360_Lost_Below_Game/README.txt

 P to pause

 KNOWN ISSUES
+General Bugs:
+FPS issues at the end of final level and beginning of tutorial.
 Uncommon bugs:
 Glowsticks may become stuck in the diver’s torso when dropped at specific angles.
 The player must mash F to cut vines as the colliders are buggy.
+Undesired enemy pathing when player stops
 Rare bugs:
-Player may spawn outside boundaries.
 Enemies may lose their textures on player respawn.
 Enemies may get stuck on the walls.